ThalesGroup/cva6-softcore-contest/README.md

 Now, the hardware is ready and the hyperterminal is connected to the UART output of the FPGA.
 We can now start the software.

-## Get started with the RISC-V software environment using a docker image
+## Get started with software environment

 ### Building the docker image